skeeto/skeeto.github.com/_posts/2018-05-31-Emacs-26-Generators-and-Threads.markdown

-This thread-iterator project was my initial, little experiment with Emacs Lisp threads, similar to why I [connected a joystick to Emacs using a dynamic module][js].
+This thread-iterator project was my initial, little experiment with Emacs Lisp threads, similar to why I [connected a joystick to Emacs using a dynamic module][joy].
 While I don't expect the current thread API to go away, it's not really suitable for general use in its raw form.
 Bugs in Emacs Lisp programs should virtually never bring down Emacs and require a restart.
 Outside of threads, the few situations